enthought/distributed-array-protocol/README.rst

 .. _Sphinx: http://sphinx-doc.org/

-To run the tests for the validator and the included utilities, run ``python -m unittest discover`` from this directory.
+To run the tests for the validator and included utilities, run ``python -m unittest discover`` from this directory.